XueFuzhao/OpenMoE/README.md

 ## News

+[2023/11] 🔥 Thanks to Colossal AI!
+They released one PyTorch OpenMoE implementation including both training and inference with expert parallelism.
 [2023/08] 🔥 We released an intermediate OpenMoE-8B checkpoint (OpenMoE-v0.2) along with two other models.
 Check out the blog [post](https://xuefuzhao.notion.site/Aug-2023-OpenMoE-v0-2-Release-43808efc0f5845caa788f2db52021879).

 ## TODO List

-- [ ] PyTorch Implementation with Colossal AI
+- [x] PyTorch Implementation with Colossal AI
 - [ ] More Evaluation
 - [ ] Continue Training to 1T tokens
 - [ ] Paper